Pergih/Weather-Forecast/README.md

 # Weather-Forecast
-This project is about the weather data from weatherAPI
+This project was made for educational purposes about API and data pipelines